roadtocode4u/spaceship/docs/icp/11-table/11-table.md

 ## Colspan

-Colspan attribute we use for represents the number of columns in cell span.
+The `colspan` attribute is used to specify the number of columns a cell should span.
+It allows you to merge adjacent cells horizontally.

 **Code :**